mitchchn/mitchchn.github.io/_posts/2014-05-13-coding-for-jorunalists-p2.md

 In this example, `<em>` is a parent tag with two children (the two `<strong>` tags).
 The `<strong>` tags are also siblings to each other.
 Child tags inherit properties from parent tags, but sibling tags do not affect each other.
 Child tags can also be parents to their own child tags, passing down both their own properties and those of the original parents ("grandparents").

-As you can imagine, nesting more than a few tags together can make your code very difficult to read---and almost impossible to bugfix.
-For more intricate structures, it's good to format your code in a **tree structure.** For instance, the above code could also be written out like this:
+As you can imagine, nesting more than a few tags together can make your code  difficult to read---and almost impossible to bugfix.
+When your code involves multiple levels of tags, consider formatting it in a **tree structure.** For instance, the above code could also be written out like this:

         <em>
             <strong>All TV</strong> and no beer make Homer